aws/aws-lc/tests/ci/android/README.md

 AWS-LC wants to ensure that our tests and build work correctly on Android.
 Insipred from the CRT Team's [`AWSCRTAndroidTestRunner`](https://github.com/awslabs/aws-c-common/tree/main/AWSCRTAndroidTestRunner), this mini Android test harness is intended to be used within our Android CI with AWS Device Farm.
 The tests will include `crypto_test`, `urandom_test`, `decrepit_test` and `ssl_test`, referenced from regular test dimensions.
 This app can be tested with the docker image at `tests/ci/docker_images/linux-x86/ubuntu-20.04_android`.

 ## Setup
 The commands below help build the app within our Android CI's docker image.
-The docker image is only made to support cross-compiling AWS-LC with Android toolchains, building the `AWSLCAndroidTestRunner` apks, and uploading and kicking off the tests on AWS Device Farm.
+The docker image is only made to support cross-compiling AWS-LC with Android toolchains, building the `AWSLCAndroidTestRunner` apks, and uploading and kicking off the tests in AWS Device Farm.
 Running and testing on connected Android devices or emulators via `./gradlew cC` isn't configured within the docker image.
 1. Assuming all the commands are being run from this folder: `cd tests/ci/android`
 2. `docker build -t ubuntu-20.04:android ../docker_images/linux-x86/ubuntu-20.04_android/`
 3. Run the docker image from root of aws-lc.
 The container needs access to aws-lc's source code to build.